wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-an-external-consumer.md

 # Develop an External Consumer

-An external consumer in Choreo is any client that can interact with services deployed in Choreo, as an entity hosted outside of the Choreo infrastructure.
+An external consumer in {{ product_name }} is any client that can interact with services deployed in {{ product_name }}, as an entity hosted outside of the {{ product_name }} infrastructure.
 It is a generic component type that allows you to represent and manage any client, such as a mobile application, web application, server-to-server integration, bot, microservices, etc.

 In this guide, you will:

  - Create an external consumer component.
  - Manage authentication for the external consumer.
- - Connect the external consumer to a service deployed in Choreo.
+ - Connect the external consumer to a service deployed in {{ product_name }}.

 ## Prerequisites

 Before you try out this guide, complete the following steps:

-- If you are signing in to the Choreo Console for the first time, create an organization as follows:
+- If you are signing in to the {{ product_name }} Console for the first time, create an organization as follows:

-    1. Go to the [Choreo Console](https://console.choreo.dev/), and sign in using your preferred method.
+    1. Go to the [{{ product_name }} Console](https://console.choreo.dev/), and sign in using your preferred method.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.